rdzhaafar/malbook/README.md

 ## About

-malbook is a utility that aims to make it easy to create and reuse Jupyter notebooks.
+Malbook is a utility for creating malware analysis templates.
+It manages all Python dependencies and provides a convenient analysis task API that features automatic task order resolution.

 ## Installation